 We see here two memes that have a similar concept, the idea of a binary choice.
 The first makes it clear that one of those options is the better choice, worthy of being reckless to make.
-The second shows a choice that is difficult and causing the decision maker to sweat, which will they choose?!
+The second shows a choice that is difficult and causes the decision-maker to sweat, which will they choose?!

 Same captions, but clearly a different intent.
 Viewers understand this because they’ve seen thousands of variations of these two setups, and it speaks to them in a familiar way.

-All that meaning and intent conveyed in 6 words and a carefully chosen image.
+All that meaning and intent are conveyed in 6 words and a carefully chosen image.

 The beauty of memes is that they are created to be shared and, almost universally, to cause a reaction.
 They generate a laugh with the first people to see it and then get forwarded on to the group chats or the message boards.
 Those people in turn have their own laugh and share it.
 And so it goes.
 A successful meme is propulsive.
 You can see why that’d be huge for advertising.

-To truly leverage the potential of memes you need to understand them.
+To truly leverage the potential of meme marketing you need to understand memes themselves.
 You can’t slap a random tagline onto a picture and hope for it to move the needle.
 That will do more harm than good!